Graduate/Professional & Capstone Certificates in Global Health Online

 Yes!
 Many students use requirements for TRIUMPH to satisfy requirements for the Certificate.

-For students who have teaching or research assistant positions eligible for tuition remission, please note that most field experience costs (including the Program Fee charged by the UW International Academic Programs) are NOT considered tuition and therefore NOT eligible for tuition remission.
-Tuition for an independent study field experience (course number 699) may be eligible.
+For students who have teaching or research assistant positions eligible for tuition remission, please note that most field experience costs (including the Program Fee charged by the UW International Academic Programs and the Program Fee collected for the Guatemala service-learning experience) are NOT considered tuition and therefore NOT eligible for tuition remission.
+Tuition for an independent study field experience (course number 699 or MED 910) may be eligible.
 Please discuss all tuition remission questions with the UW Division of Business Services.

-Questions should be directed to the certificate programs coordinator, Betsy Teigland at smphglobalhealth@hslc.wisc.edu.
+Questions should be directed to the certificate programs coordinator at smphglobalhealth@hslc.wisc.edu.
 We welcome questions and are here to help you with your global health education.

 Watch here as Faculty Director Dr. Ann Evensen discusses the Global Health Online Certificate Programs including the curriculum, field experiences, and application process.